Autism and Mental Health in Young PeopleOctober 9, 2022

 Mental health crises are serious and potentially life-threatening events that frequently affect children, adolescents and adults on the autism spectrum.
 Beyond the danger of injury or death, these emergencies often result in lost education, employment and residential opportunities, as well as isolation, exhaustion and financial strain on parents and other caregivers.

-In 2013, an Autism Speaks treatment research grant enabled researchers at Baltimore’s Kennedy Krieger Institute to address the urgent need to:
+An Autism Speaks treatment research grant enabled researchers at Baltimore’s Kennedy Krieger Institute to address the urgent need to:

 - Better identify mental health crisis – and the risk for it – among young people on the autism spectrum, and